serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 # CloudFront Setup Structure

-CloudFront [distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-overview.html) can have one or more origins (sources to serve the data from) and one or more behaviors (rules defining how to cache the data based on the request path).
+CloudFront [distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-overview.html) is an entry point which we assign a root domain name (www.myapp.com).

+The distribution can have one or more origins (these are the our services - landing page, S3 app, wordpress, etc).

+And each origins has behaviors - rules defining how CloudFront will work for the specific request path:
+- Allowed protocols (HTTP, HTTPS) and HTTP methods
+- Caching settings
+- Lambda@Edge functions to add custom logic to the request or response processing.

 For example, we can have a distribution for a single-page app hosted on S3 (origin is S3 bucket) with one behavior defining caching rules.

 Or we can have a distribution for a [wordpress site](https://aws.amazon.com/blogs/startups/how-to-accelerate-your-wordpress-site-with-amazon-cloudfront/) with one origin (wordpress server) and several behaviors defining caching rules for static and dynamic content.

-The distribution has a unique default domain name (such as `d111111abcdef8.cloudfront.net`) and can also be assigned a custom domain name (such as `media.myapp.com`).

 In a simple case that is enough: if we have multiple services (single-page app and wordpress blog), we can create separate distributions for them and use different sub-domains to route the requests (`app.myapp.com` and `blog.myapp.com`).